Culpa Innata: Plot

-Culpa Innata takes place in the year 2047 in the elitist, utopian city of Adrianopolis, part of a capitalist one world government called World Union, composed of most of the major First World countries, where disease and felonies have been nearly eliminated.
-World Union's value system is similar to the society established in Aldous Huxley's Brave New World, creating a certain level of societal expectations based on numerical indices pre-defined in the system that only take into account how much a person accumulates.
-Like Brave New World, the society is also extremely hedonistic, marriage (or "nuptial contracts" as they are called by the World Union) are obsolete, and relationships are entirely consistent of sexual interest, with multiple liaisons and even emotionless promiscuity, all of these are regarded as healthy relationships.
-Elements of Objectivism are included with the concept of pro-selfish attitudes, with citizens rated in numerical terms of skillfulness called an HDI (Human Development Index).
+Culpa Innata takes place in the year 2047 in the city of Adrianopolis.
+The city is part of a capitalist world government called the World Union, composed of most of the major First World countries, where disease and felonies have been nearly eliminated.
+World Union's value system is similar to the society established in Aldous Huxley's Brave New World, creating a level of societal expectation based on numerical indices pre-defined in the system that only take into account how much a person accumulates.
+The society is also extremely hedonistic, marriage (or "nuptial contracts" as they are called by the World Union) is obsolete, and relationships are based on sexual interest, with multiple liaisons commonplace.
+Elements of Objectivism are included alongside the concept of selfish attitudes, with citizens receiving a numerical score of skillfulness called an HDI (Human Development Index).

-The story is centered on protagonist World Union Peace Officer Phoenix Wallis, who is investigating the murder of a fellow World Union citizen in a neighboring "Rogue State" in Odessa, Russia.
+The story is centered on protagonist World Union Peace Officer Phoenix Wallis, who is investigating the murder of a fellow World Union citizen in a neighboring "Rogue State" in Odessa.
 The game features multiple endings, based on the choices and actions of the player.

 Development and release

-The game, according to the developer, was inspired by Alev Alatlı's novel Schrödinger's Cat.
+The idea of the game was, according to the developer, inspired by Alev Alatlı's novel Schrödinger's Cat.
+The developer, Burak Barmanbek, published a novel in 2012 which also carries the title Culpa Innata.

 Reception

 On Metacritic, the game has an average rating of 66 out of 100, based on 13 critics, indicating "mixed or average reviews".

-Just Adventure gave the game its highest possible score, A+ and GamePlasma gave it a high 8 out of 10.
+Just Adventure gave the game its highest possible score, A+.
 IGN, on the other hand, gave the game a score of 4.0 out of 10 ("Poor").

 Sequel

-A sequel, titled Culpa Innata 2: Chaos Rising, has been announced in August 2008.
+A sequel, titled Culpa Innata 2: Chaos Rising, was announced in August 2008.
 Citing financial difficulties, the developer announced in early 2013 that the sequel will be released as a book instead.